Using the Dual MF Film

 up, you may need to reverse or flip the final image.
 This is easily accomplished in Photoshop by

-that it aligns straight over the Dual MF
+channel so that it aligns straight over the Dual

 The Dual MF Film Holderä window is slightly wider than the OEM film holder’s scanning aperture and thus will “mask”/frame your film frames differently.
 This was done purposely to accommodate cameras which produce slightly wider images (which the OEM holder will crop too much).
 The film channel (recessed area in which the film is placed) is slightly wider than normal by design.
 This makes it possible to scan out of specification films and images from cameras that do not center the image on the film (quite common).
 A clean pencil eraser is a handy tool for moving/final adjusting of film strips placed in the holder.

-stay in place and to push the film down flat.
+tension to stay in place and to push the film down flat.
+Don’t

-to use one of the two film channels to just scan a single strip or frame of
+one of the two film channels to just scan a single strip or frame of film, you

 channel, the holder can flex to the point T-locks may not fit tightly